matheusdefarias/caffe_installation/README.md

 2. **Install the CUDA Toolkit.
 Download it from Nvidia website in the .run(local) format**.
     - CUDA Toolkit: <span><a href="https://developer.nvidia.com/cuda-toolkit" target="_blank">CUDA Toolkit</a></span>
     - Direct link to CUDA 10.1 version: <span><a href="https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1804&target_type=runfilelocal">CUDA 10.1 version</a></span>
     - Following the installation instructions, in the terminal window when the installation steps starts, **unselect** the option to install the graphics card's driver.
-This is necessary because the graphics card's driver is already configured and installed on Software & Updates.A guide to this process of installation can be found in the following link:<span><a href="https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions"> Guide to installation(Section 3.6)</a></span>
+This is necessary because the graphics card's driver is already configured and installed on Software & Updates.A guide to this process of installation can be found in the following link:<span><a href="https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions"> Guide to installation</a></span>

 3. **Edit the *source.list* file adding the following deb-source lines in the end of the file:**
     - Command to access the *source.list* file: *sudo nano /etc/apt/sources.list*